nma76/nrpe-rebootrequired/README.md

 | UNKNOWN  | when the plugin is unable to get any status                            |

 **Compile**
-Just make sure yoou have Go installed and run:
+Just make sure you have Go installed and run:
 - Go build

 **TODO**